-In this work we demonstrate the power of mediated computing by presenting MD-MAX-SUM, a mediated execution of the MAX-SUM algorithm [12].
-In MD-MAX-SUM, the agents send to the mediators secret shares [37] in their private inputs.
-The mediators proceed to execute the MAX-SUM computations on the shares of the problem inputs, while remaining oblivious to the value of the underlying inputs.
-At the end, the mediators send to the agents messages from which the agents may infer the assignments to their variables.
+- In this work we demonstrate the power of mediated computing by presenting 75 MD-MAX-SUM, a Mediated execution of the MAX-SUM algorithm [4].
+We use here distributed mediation, where the number of mediators, which we denote by L, is greater than 1.
+With such distributed mediation, the cryptographic protection shield (see point 1 above) is secret sharing (see Section 4.1).2 MD- - MAX-SUM starts with the agents sending to the mediators secret shares in their 80 private inputs.
+In the main part of the algorithm, the mediators execute the MAX-SUM computations on the shares of the problem inputs, while remaining oblivious to the value of the underlying inputs.
+Finally, the mediators send the agents messages from which the agents may infer the assignments to their